Kevin1899/Kevin1899/README.md

 </div>
 <br/>
 <p>
-A Skilled Data Scientist who is pursuing PG-Diploma in AI/ML Specialization from IIIT-Banaglore.
+A Skilled Data Scientist who is pursuing PG-Diploma in AI/ML Specialization from IIIT-Bangalore.

 Currently working as a ML Engineer at TCS.⚡⚡